 Classic mole ingredients like onion and garlic and toasted ancho chiles make up the base for this mole sauce.
 Let’s see what else we need.

-- canned pumpkin puree (not pumpkin pie filling)
+- Canned pumpkin puree: Not pumpkin pie filling

-How to make the pumpkin mole sauce
+Overview: How to make the pumpkin mole sauce

 Char the onions and garlic

-Place the onions and garlic on a baking sheet and broil until charred.
+Place the onions and cloves garlic on a baking sheet and broil until charred.
 This should take about 9-10 minutes, flipping every few minutes so they char evenly.

 Toast and soak chiles